 3. Don’t base passwords on personal information.
 Avoid using your own name, names of family members, birth dates, street addresses, towns and even pet names in passwords.
 Attackers harvest this information from social networks and feed it into their cracking tools to generate likely password combinations.

 So, what should you do?
-The best password security practice is to choose strings that are at least nine characters long and composed of random letters, numbers and symbols, such as “FH9y5*n0W.”
+The best password security practice is to choose strings that are lengthy and composed of random letters, numbers and symbols, such as “FH9y5*n0W.”
 There are many free websites — such as this one — that generate passwords for you using the criteria you specify.
 There are also many free password managers that store all your passwords in a secure vault so that you only have to remember one.